 Entry: A champion of an ancient civilization, it conquered many rival nations until it imploded from its own corruption.

 Praunch (The Prawn Pokemon) #099 Water/Fighting Type Possible Abilities: Swift Swim (Speed is doubled in the rain) or Technician (Boosts 60 power or less moves by 50%) Evolves into Karawn at Level 23 and Mabster at Level 40 Appearance: A prawn with a fist for a tail.
 Gender Ratio: 50/50 Base Stats: HP: 30, Attack: 70, Defense: 70, Sp.
 Atk: 40, Sp.
 Def: 25, Speed: 60 Base Stat Total: 295 (Not bad Attack and Defense Stats) Ht: 1’04” Wt: 4.4 lbs Weak to Flying, Grass, Electric, Fairy, and Psychic.

 Entry: Praunch usually dives to the seafloor where it can break rock formations with its tail to find food.

-Hello fellow Art Lovers!
-It’s Monday, and my Gallery is open once again!
-I hope you guys are ready for some amazing works.
+Hello fellow art lovers!
+It’s Monday, and my Art Gallery is open once again!
+I hope you guys are ready for some great works.
 Now, have fun exploring my Gallery!

 Konichiwa, everyone!
 It’s Wednesday, and you know what that means!
 Yes, it’s time for us to take a look at some more fascinating yokai.
 Now, let’s go on a journey to the “Land of the Rising Sun”!